NathanDWalsh/els/README.md

 ## Usage

-ELS can be used as a CLI tool and/or library.
+As a CLI or library.

 ### `tree`